 The wonderful doula, Tammy Van Stockum, spoke to my class and mentioned this video by Penny Simkin, a well-known natural childbirth advocate and author.
 It's spot-on!

-I'm a natural childbirth educator, certified breastfeeding specialist, and doula in San Angelo, TX.
-Here is where I put healthy recipes, current research, and helpful articles for pregnancy, postpartum, and life in general.
+I'm a natural childbirth educator, lactation consultant (IBCLC), and doula in Athens, AL. Here is where I put healthy recipes, current research, and helpful articles for pregnancy, postpartum, and life in general.
 Check back often!